 Note-taking assistance is needed for students with physical dexterity or mental processing deficits.
 This service can be accomplished by another student in the class who would provide a copy of his/her class notes to the student with the need after each class session.
 Please see the Note-Taking Assistance Form below.

 Students with print-related disabilities are entitled to the same access to their textbooks and other required print material as their fellow non-disabled students.
 As such, NLU has partnered with a number of outlets that provide this material in an alternate format for these students.

 For classes that meet in person, ASL interpreting services are provided as an accommodation for students who are deaf/hard of hearing when the hearing loss significantly impacts the student’s ability to access the learning environment.
 The Learning Support Specialist for ADA access services coordinates such services.

 An accessibility workstation is available during library hours at our Chicago, North Shore, Wheeling, and Lisle campus libraries.
 The workstation includes an electronic lift table, an all-in-one computer, and a text-to-speech accessibility scanner/book reader with optical character recognition capability.
-View a video tutorial to learn more about using the accessibility workstation.
+View a video tutorial to learn more about using the accessibility workstation (YouTube Video).

 For all academic accommodation requests, students can contact Peter Ploegman, Library & Learning Support Specialist, by phone at 312-261-3329 or x3329 or via email at firstname.lastname@example.org.